top of page

 Running has always been my medicine.
 It saved me after a laparoscopic hysterectomy that went haywire and left me with sepsis.
 My strong physical condition helped me endure three more major abdominal surgeries in ten weeks, a 26-day hospital stay, cipro toxicity, and a rheumatoid arthritis diagnosis.
 Running helped me to endure more workplace bullying and harassment after I returned from a six-month medical leave, and it helped me when I lost my job.

 Twenty-one ultramarathons later and six years after surviving my medical nightmare, running came to my rescue again when my husband was diagnosed with rectal cancer that metastasized to his left lung.
 Running has helped me with becoming a cancer caregiver, and Jon has stayed with me as I’ve continued to run.
-He’s been pacing me and crewing me since I began running ultramarathons 14 years ago.
+He’s been pacing me and crewing me since I began running ultramarathons fourteen years ago.

 Now he can’t pace me at 100-mile ultramarathons, so I stick to 50-mile, 50K and 24-hour ultra events close to home.
 My next ultramarathon—my 26th ultra and my seventh 24-hour ultra—is on a 400-meter track not far from home.
 Jon won’t need to pace me or worry about me taking a tumble in the trails.
 I’ll be in plain sight on the track.
 He will sleep in our tent in the dead of night while I chug alongside fellow ultra runners.